Create a custom colour replace component

 </image>

-The rest of the props are applying some additional transformations to the image such as scaling it down to 300 pixels and reducing its quality automatically without affecting the human eye (
+The rest of the props apply some extra transformations: scaling to 300 pixels, automatically reducing quality without affecting the human eye (

-) and sending the most appropriate format to the browser (fetchFormat="auto"
+quality="auto"), and sending the most appropriate format to the browser (fetchFormat="auto"), which saves significant KBs over the wire.

 We now have a way to display the image directly from Cloudinary.
-How can we apply additional transformation to it?
-The answer to this is the aforementioned Transformation
+How do we apply extra transformations?
+That’s where the Transformation component comes in:

 // added inside the <image /> component